Luhrs Building

+On May 30, 2014, Bitter & Twisted Cocktail Parlour a now awarding winning cocktail lounge located on the ground floor of the building opens.

+On December 29, 2023, the Moxy Phoenix Downtown hotel opened in the converted and restored structure.

 Architecture

 The L-shaped Luhrs Building was designed in the Beaux-Arts style by the El Paso architectural firm of Trost & Trost.
 The building is faced with brown brick, with elaborate marble ornamentation on the uppermost two floors, and a heavy cornice at the top.
 Jay J. Garfield, a well known local builder was the contractor for the building.

 The building's ground floor was leased by the US Treasury Dept. from 1924–1935.
 The 7th–10th floors were the original location of the Arizona Club, including dining rooms, lounges, a library, and bedrooms for club members.
 When the Arizona Club moved out of the Luhrs Building in 1971, the upper floors were also converted to office floor space.
 The 6th floor was originally occupied by Standard Oil.